Shanthi17/ProductMatching/README.md

 2. Randomly sampling few images to find its nearest matches from the test set.
 3. Used lightly-ai, which is a computer vision framework for self-supervised learning, to train SwAV model on custom dataset and analyzed its performance.
 4. Randomly selected 15 classes to understand the distribution of feature vectors on 2D plane using PCA
-5. Created 7 top-level categories to understand if the products are forming clusters in 2D plane using pCA and t-SNE.
+5. Created 7 top-level categories to understand if the products are forming clusters in 2D plane using PCA and t-SNE.

 ## About:
 - As a part of my independent study for 2023, I worked with Shivendra Agrawal who is currently working towards developing a smartcane to help visually impaired and blind people to guide them in grocery shopping.